JohannesValoy/Group1-project-network-2022/report/REPORT.md

 increase, and what makes it decrease.

 ## Introduction

-Here you introduce your project in more detail.
-Include the following:

-* Introduction of the context, the domain.
-Where will your solution work?
-Is this the maritime domain, finance, private homes?
-* Introduction of the problem.
-What is problematic in this environment?
-What will you solve?
-Why is this relevant?
-* Short introduction in the rest of the report, preferably with links to the other chapters.
-For example, "We propose an Internet-of-Things system using temperature and humidity sensors.
-First we describe the used protocols, ["theory and technology"].
-Then we describe our work process in ["Methodology"].
-Then the obtained [results] are presented, followed by [reflection and discussion of possible improvements]."
-Note: don't copy this text, write your own!

 In a world where more and more people struggle with sleep problems, it's important to do research and make products that can help people fixing these problems to increase their quality of life.
 As a part of